outdoorbits/little-backup-box/README.md

 3. Turn the camera on.
 4. Wait till the Raspberry Pi shuts down.

-### Internal backup mode
+### iOS backup mode

 1. Boot the Raspberry Pi.
 2. Plug a storage source into the Raspberry Pi.
+3. Connect the iOS device.
-3. Wait till the Raspberry Pi shuts down.
+4. Wait till the Raspberry Pi shuts down.

 ## Uninstall Little Backup Box